How to Seal Your Own Food with Mylar Bags

 Fold over the Mylar bag and then place a lid on top.
 You’re done!

 What other tips do you have?
-What have you found to be effective?
+What have you found to be effective for food storage?
 Comment below and let us know.Updated April 20, 2012